surocraft/surocraft-bot/README.md

 **This repository is not made for any other users.**
 **If you want to have your own cool Minecraft Discord bot, look at the original project [here](https://github.com/PetyXbron/minecraft-bot).**
 This version of [minecraft-bot project](https://github.com/PetyXbron/minecraft-bot), called [surocraft-bot](https://github.com/surocraft/surocraft-bot) is modified as the original project offers.
-Modified config, added new commands, custom README.md file, modified Discord.js events and index.js file to personally improve the interaction with the SuroCraft.
+Modified config, added new commands, edited README.md file, modified Discord.js events and index.js file to personally improve the interaction with the SuroCraft.
+Also installed new dependencies to support custom features.

 **If you need some help with my projects, please visit [our Discord server](https://discord.com/invite/PYTqqhWad2).**<br />
 [![Azator Entertainment Discord banner](https://discordapp.com/api/guilds/789494558538858547/widget.png?style=banner2)](https://discord.com/invite/PYTqqhWad2)